rsteube/rsteube.github.io/docs/src/blog/2023/go-bigger-than-crab.md

 Place it into `EasyDiffusion/models/lora/`.

-> See [What are LoRA models and how to use them in AUTOMATIC1111](https://stable-diffusion-art.com/lora/) for the difference between Lora and base models.
+> See [What are LoRA models and how to use them in AUTOMATIC1111](https://stable-diffusion-art.com/lora/) for the difference between LoRa and base models.

 ### Example